Skip to main content

 As I discussed in my analysis of The Night of the Hunter, childhood is more than just "innocence" or an absence of responsibility.
 It is a state of existence independent of the chains of adult evils such as complicity.
 Kids haven't entered that battlefield in which they fight to earn their keep by saying the right things to people in power.
 Kids don't have the same incentives that adults do to shirk on their principles in exchange for the possibility of some material gain or security.
 And that's the real scary thing about growing up--once you have to keep your head up in the "real world," it's easy to shed those altruistic impulses because "that's just how the world is."

 Another way this show has explored this has been in teasing these characters with some supernatural mystery concealed behind the curtain of suburban equilibrium--behind the lies they want to tell themselves because it makes everything simpler ("your best friend wasn't taken by an evil monster, she just ran away--see? we found her car and everything").
-What lies behind that curtain is always terrifying, but it's in choosing to confront these monsters that these friends and these parents and these older siblings are able to access unimaginable reserves of bravery and faith and join a rank of herodom matching anything Hollywood was premiering during this pivotal time in pop culture history.
+What lies behind that curtain is always terrifying, but it's in choosing to confront these monsters that these friends and these parents and these older siblings are able to access unimaginable reserves of bravery and faith.
+And in doing so, they join a rank of herodom matching anything Hollywood was premiering during this pivotal time in pop culture history.

 It has been a point of discussion for a while now (a tired point of discussion) that "Wow! these actors sure have grown up, haven't they?
 What are these twenty-year-olds doing playing a bunch of kids?"